npat-efault/npat-efault.github.io/_posts/2014-11-20-elastic-channels.md

 That is, our elastic channels seem to be approximately 4x slower than an unbuffered channel and about 7x - 9x slower than a buffered one.
-We can't do much to improve things (after all we allocate memory, we copy things over when we do so, unavoidably, we will run slower than the fixed-buffer channels) but perhaps we can still do a bit more...
+We can't do much to improve things (after all we allocate memory, we copy things over when we do, so, unavoidably, we will run slower than the fixed-buffer channels) but perhaps we can still do a bit more...
 Using the excellent
 [Go CPU Profiler (pprof)](http://blog.golang.org/profiling-go-programs)